 Contrived, No Thrills

 Built on a tantalizing premise of a vengeful blind man, director Sanjay Gupta barely holds the first half together.
 It is a decent first hour, though, characters and plot connects are set up neatly, surprisingly spread over a thin layer of realism.
-Its finally ends up too fragile to last.
+But the illusion soon gives way to cliches.

 Wanted: Faster, Sharper, Tenser

 A fast-paced format, sharper editing could have heightened the impact.
 But that is not to be.
 Again, performances make the film.